+The training certificate is completed in the student's first year and works upon developing performance techniques, teaching techniques, and artistic growth.
+New members of The Young Americans must complete this program prior to auditioning for a place on a Music Outreach Tour.
 The Associate of Arts in Performance degree is a twoyear program of study that emphasizes the development of artistic growth coupled with the development of leadership, cultural literacy, and a commitment to continued personal growth.
 The AA program is musically oriented and develops a foundation of contemporary performance skills in the genres of voice, acting, and dance.
 The overall program provides students with technical proficiency, live performance experience, and core academic classes so they may become well-rounded artists.